apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 ## Getting started

-HttpFS service itself is a Jetty based web-application that uses the Hadoop FileSystem API to talk to the cluster, it is a separate service which provides access to Ozone via a REST API.
-It should be started additionally to the regular Ozone components.
+HttpFS service itself is a Jetty based web-application that uses the Hadoop FileSystem API to talk to the cluster, it is a separate service which provides access to Ozone via a REST APIs.
+It should be started in addition to other regular Ozone components.

-You can start a docker based cluster, including the HttpFS gateway from the release package.
+To try it out, you can start a Docker Compose dev cluster that has an HttpFS gateway.

-Go to the `compose/ozone` directory and start the server:
+Extract the release tarball, go to the `compose/ozone` directory and start the cluster:

 ```bash
 docker-compose up -d --scale datanode=3